shamskilani/empion/README.md

 # FrontEnd API Documentation

 This is the documentation for the Frontend API solution for the Culture Matching application.
-The solution is implemented using React framework.The solution meets all the specified requirements and has been properly tested, documented, and linted.
+The solution is implemented using React framework, Tested using jest and bundled using webpack.The solution meets all the specified requirements and has been properly tested, documented, and linted.

 ## Getting Started